fruit-testbed/fruit-cli/README.md

 If option `--name <hostname>` is given, then it only includes nodes whose hostname is equal to `<hostname>`.
 You can use `*` for pattern matching.

-If positional argument `[path]` is given, then it only prints value with that path.
-This applies to the monitoring data of each node.
+If positional argument `[path]` is given, then it only prints the monitoring data with that path, which applies to each node.
+The path can be separated by `/` or `:`.
+For example: `fruit-cli monitor /network/eth0` prints the address of interface `eth0` of each node. `fruit-cli monitor :network:eth0` generates the same output.

 ### list-container